News | Scientific Update | Oct 1, 2020

 Historic decision made as IQOS Tobacco Heating System is authorized under U.S. MRTP pathway

-TIME TO READ: 7 MIN
+TIME TO READ: 6.5 MIN

-U.S. FDA recognizes fundamental differences between IQOS system and cigarettes.
+U.S. FDA recognizes fundamental differences between IQOS system and cigarettes

-The U.S. Food and Drug Administration (FDA) announced on July 7, 2020 authorization to market the IQOS Tobacco Heating System with Reduced Exposure Information.
+The U.S. FDA announced on July 7, 2020 authorization to market the IQOS Tobacco Heating System with reduced exposure Information.
 This is the second set of products ever to be authorized as Modified Risk Tobacco Products (MRTPs), and the first electronic nicotine product to receive such authorization.

 The FDA’s decision provides an important example of regulation of smoke-free alternatives to differentiate them from combusted cigarettes in order to promote the public health.
 The U.S. legal framework and FDA policy recognizes that tobacco products exist on a continuum of risk, with combusted cigarettes being the most harmful, and provides a regulatory framework for manufacturers to inform consumers about products with different risk profiles.
-The decision clearly differentiates our leading heated tobacco product from combusted cigarettes and allows American men and women who smoke to receive information about a product that is a better choice than continuing to smoke cigarettes.
+The decision clearly differentiates our leading HTP from combusted cigarettes and allows American men and women who smoke to receive information about a product that is a better choice than continuing to smoke cigarettes.
 But first, a quick review on how we got to where we are now.

 Timeline of the MRTP review process

-The MRTP application review process began with several meetings between PMI and the FDA to discuss plans to submit an MRTP application.
+The MRTP application review process began with several meetings between Philip Morris International (PMI) and the FDA to discuss plans to submit an MRTP application.
 With the initial submission of the application in December 2016, FDA then determined whether the product fell under the jurisdiction of the Center for Tobacco Products and that legal requirements for the application were met.
 With the application in hand, FDA reviewed the filing to ensure the application contained all the necessary content, and then began scientific review of the application.

 An illustrated timeline of the MRTP review process